code-star/meetup-template/README.md

 ## Technical Manual

 1. Fork this repo in repo with the name you want as url prefix.
 E.g. meetup-template will be become https://code-star.github.io/meetup-template.
+2. Enable Pages hosting under Settings > Pages.
+Set source to gh-pages.
-2. Modify text and links in public/locales/nl/common.json
+3. Modify text and links in public/locales/nl/common.json
-3. Test locally (see commands below)
+4. Test locally (see commands below)
-4. On push to Github, build will be done automatically with Github Actions
+5. On push to Github, build will be done automatically with Github Actions
+6. (Not needed?)
+Add an Access token under Settings > Secrets > Actions

 Commands:

 - develop: `npm run dev`
 - build: `npm run build` & `npm start`

+# TODO

+- Static building with i18n
+- Ordina favicon
+- Styling
+- Is URL shape acceptable?

 # REMOVE BELOW